 “Christmas 1968: I, pre-teen, watched the BBC coverage of Apollo 8.
 On the screen was this strange looking man talking rapidly explaining why the mission was so important.
-His words, still potent when seen and heard today, helped arouse the child’s interest in space and astronomy.
+His words, still potent when seen and heard today, helped arouse this child’s interest in space and astronomy.
 I collected newspaper cuttings of the Apollo missions, glued them into a long-lost scrapbook and devoured all the astronomy books available from my local library, many written by Patrick.
 I well remember reading his 5th edition of Amateur Astronomy.”

 Thankfully his parents encouraged the interest: giving him a Larousse Encyclopaedia of Astronomy for Christmas and, later, a small telescope with a table tripod.
-Telescope in hand he was able to enjoy for the first time the craters of the Moon; Saturn and its rings; and Jupiter and its moons.
-Sadly, as the other distractions of life made themselves know, and as the public awareness of the Apollo programme diminished so did his enthusiasm in astronomy.
+Telescope in hand he was able to enjoy for the first time the craters of the Moon; Saturn and its rings; and Jupiter and its Galilean moons.
+Sadly, as the other distractions of life made themselves known, and as the public awareness of the Apollo programme diminished so did his enthusiasm in astronomy.

 That was until: “after moving to Marylebone in the late 1990s, I would often walk past a shop off Baker Street, glimpsing telescopes in the window and forming a fancy of buying a ‘scope in the future for the time, if and when, I retired abroad.
 Little did I know that later in April 2011 a ‘curious incident’ would occur as I walked in Regent’s Park: I spied a poster on a notice-board advertising the Baker Street Irregulars Astronomers …”